 Model 1 checked the association between perception of corruption and populist discourse.
-The analysis of the first stage showed that level of corruption has no effect of the rise of populist discourse.
+The analysis of the first stage showed that the level of corruption has no effect of the rise of populist discourse.
 Such a finding has been supported by the second stage of analysis, too.
-At the second stage I checked the level of corruption in Austria during 2004-2005, 2012-2013, 2015-2016, as these years represented the heights citizens' support towards the populist party, FPÖ.
-The reports I used at this stage showed that during these periods, corruption was not a public concern in Austria, supporting in the way the findings of the analysis 1.
+At the second stage I checked the level of corruption in Austria during 2004-2005, 2012-2013, 2015-2016, as these years represented the height citizens' support towards the populist party, FPÖ.
+The reports I used at this stage showed that that during these periods, corruption was not a public concern in Austria, supporting in the way the findings of the analysis 1.

 Model 2 checked the association between perception of corruption, unemployment rate and populist discourse.
 Running model 2 a significant regression equation was found.
-The results show that corruption has an effect on populist discourse when it is associated with unemployment rate.
+The results show that corruption has an effect on populist discourse when it is associated with the unemployment rate.

 Such a conclusion has been strongly supported by the second analysis.
-The data I used showed that Austria registered the lowest unemployment rate in the EU in 2012.
+The data that I used showed that Austria registered the lowest unemployment rate in the EU in 2012.
 In 2013, it happened that voters shifted their votes towards the populist party FPÖ.
 It has to be underlined that FPÖ gained political support by citizens in 2016 as well.
-Here, another report shows that Austria reached an all-time high unemployment rate (10.90) in January of 2016.
-Thus, based on the first analysis, when corruption associates with unemployment rate, both influence the rise of populism and the evidences I am showing in this sections are showing the same.
+Here, another report shows that Austria reached an all-time, high unemployment rate (10.90) in January of 2016.
+Thus, based on the first analysis, when corruption associates with the unemployment rate, both influences the rise of populism and the evidences I am showing in this sections are showing the same.
 The level of corruption (please refer to the figure 4) during 2012-2013 and 2015-2016 was high and the level of unemployment rate during these years was high too.
 These are the years when FPÖ was mostly supported by Austrian citizens.
-Thus, prediction of hypothesis 2 seems to be easily accepted by both, the results of first analysis and the results of second analysis, too

-Model 3 checked the association between unemployment rate, government expenditures on education and populist discourse.
-Model 3 generated a significant regression equation, too.
-The results show that unemployment rate has a sort of effect on the rise of the populist discourse when is associated with government expenditures on education.
+Thus, prediction of hypothesis 2 seems to be easily accepted by both, the results of first analysis and the results of second analysis, too results show that the unemployment rate has a sort of effect on the rise of the populist discourse when is associated with government expenditures on education.
 The findings of the second analysis increased the validity of such findings.
-As it was showed in the reports during 2004-2005, 2012-2013 and 2015-2016, government in Austria did not invest much in the education field compared with other years.
+As it was shown in the reports during 2004-2005, 2012-2013 and 2015-2016, government in Austria did not invest much in the education field compared with other years.
 Once again, in 2005 and 2013 citizens showed a strong support towards FPÖ.
 Thus, prediction of hypothesis 3 seems to be easily accepted by both, the results of first analysis and the results of second analysis, too.
-Therefore, the unemployment rate has an effect on populist discourse when is associated with low level of investments by the government on the education sector.
+Therefore, the unemployment rate has an effect on populist discourse when is associated with low level of investments by the government in the education sector.